 With respect to the intellectual property, Casa Cuervo, S.A. de C.V. has necessary authorizations to make use of the Appellation of Origin of Tequila.
-In addition, to the Federal Law to Protect Industrial Property there is no obligation to execute license agreement in different brands owned by the Company and its subsidiary companies and they are licensed in favor of Casa Cuervo, S.A. de C.V.
+In addition, to the Federal Law to Protect Industrial Property there is no obligation to register the license agreement in different brands owned by the Company and its subsidiary companies and they are licensed in favor of Casa Cuervo, S.A. de C.V., and are registered in the Mexican Institute of Industrial Property, to have a certain date of the granting of License.
 In this sense, the Company has a general form used to execute such license agreements between the subsidiaries of the brands and Casa Cuervo, S.A. de C.V.
-Below there is a brief summary of the main terms and conditions of such agreements (the "License Agreements"):
+Below there is a brief summary of the main terms and conditions of such agreements (the "License Agreements").

 The purpose of the License Agreements is to grant, on a non-exclusive basis, the right and license to use the licensed brands for certain products that such licenses cover.
-Each agreement is executed with an initial term which is renewed, except a party notifies the other in writing the intention not to renew such agreement with specific term of notification in advance.
+Each agreement is executed with an initial term which is renewed, until a party notifies the other in writing the intention not to renew such agreement with specific term of notification in advance.